6 March 2023

 Q4: The draft Strategy makes many references to ‘community’.
 What are we to make of them?

-Yes.
+A: Yes.
 There are many such references.
 For example:

 We’ve previously identified a set of strategic principles … that will enable us to make progress against the priority outcomes for action.
 These principles underpin all our work … and will help us to achieve our aim of building strong, resilient and connected communities that underpin those specific life course outcomes we describe in this document.